-The second exhibition will document the project conceived by Rabinowitch in conversation with Judd during the late 1970s and early 1980s: a structure to be built in Pinto Canyon, some miles south of the museum.
+The second exhibition documented the project conceived by Rabinowitch in conversation with Judd during the late 1970s and early 1980s: a structure to be built in Pinto Canyon, some miles south of the museum.
 In dialogue with Judd, Rabinowitch conceived of a small, square-shaped building to be made of adobe or brick, with the interior walls themselves serving as the “picture plane.”
 In order not to interrupt the four walls with a door, Rabinowitch, inspired by the kivas built by the native peoples of the Southwest, designed an underground entrance leading up through the floor of the building.
 Rabinowitch developed numerous drawings and designs for the building in Pinto Canyon, but the project never advanced beyond the concept stage.
-The exhibition will include many of the artist’s notes and sketches, as well as newly created models of the project.
+The exhibition included many of the artist’s notes and sketches, as well as newly created models of the project.

 David Rabinowitch was born in 1943 in Toronto, Canada, and currently lives and works in New York and Wiesbaden, Germany.
 He has exhibited internationally for over forty years and shows regularly at Galerie Annemarie Verna, Zürich and Peter Blum Gallery, New York.
 Solo museum exhibitions include The National Gallery of Canada, Ottawa and Kunstmuseum Winterthur, Switzerland (both 2004); Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster (2000); Zacheta Gallery of Contemporary Art, Warsaw, Galerie Starmach, Krakow, and the Museum of Modern Art, Niepolomice, Poland (1999); Fogg Art Museum, Harvard University, Cambridge, MA (1998); and the Galerie Nationale du Jeu de Paume, Paris (1993).